anminh113/TaKai_Test/README.md

 npm start
 ```
 - Import takai-test.postman_collection.json file to Postman
+- About API transfer transaction data to database by CSV file please add "x-access-token" key and "token" value from login API to header

 Finally, navigate to `http://localhost:3000` and you should see the template being served.